saikrishna-git1/USB_HID_mouse_STM32F429/README.md

 So this means frames help to divide the bandwidth of the bus between the connected devices.

 I will repeat this example again later and talk about it in more details when we talk about USB bandwidth allocation or management.

+## Endpoints
+This topic is tightly related to USB firmware development.